software-mansion-labs/expo-brownfield-target/MANUAL-SETUP.md

 | Skip Install | No |
 | Enable Module Verifier | No |

 Then navigate to the `Build Phases` of the app target and copy the contents of the `Bundle React Native code and images` step.
 Create a new `Run Script Phase` in the brownfield target and paste the copied contents to it.
-Place it after the `Copy Bundle Resources` step
+Place it after the `Copy Bundle Resources` step.

-Make sure that to also copy the `Input Files` values of the phase
+Make sure that to also copy the `Input Files` values of the phase.

 Add the framework target to the app target in the `Podfile`: